Creating a high-converting landing page is a CRO (conversion rate optimization) staple. It’s something you do to turn

 Gumroad’s payment processing could work for many types of online business, and yet they have chosen to zero in on solo or small-team creators.
-This is touched on in every element of the page copy, and it has massively paid off for them.
+This focus is clear in every element of the page copy, and it has paid off massively for them.

-In stark contrast to Gumroad’s ugly brilliance, we have IMPRESS, a web design agency marketing itself as your choice for standing head and shoulder above the crowd.
+In stark contrast to Gumroad’s ugly brilliance, we have IMPRESS, a web design agency marketing itself as your choice for standing head and shoulders above the crowd.